Last Updated on 17 January 2026 by Cycloscope

 You can download the GPX track of the “Cycle Route EuroVelo 9: Amber Route – leg Poland” at this link.

-The Polish side of the Amber Route (Euro Velo 9) is 534 kilometers long and has an average gradient of 0.63%, which makes for another family-friendly cycling holiday.
+The Polish section of the Amber Route (Euro Velo 9) is 534 kilometers long and has an average gradient of 0.63%, making it another family-friendly cycling holiday.

-The Vamber route, or EuroVelo 9 (EV9), is a 1,900-kilometer-long cycling route that starts in the Polish city of Gdańsk, on the Baltic Sea and reaches the Adriatic Sea, in Croatia, in Pula.
+The Vamber route, or EuroVelo 9 (EV9), is a 1,900-kilometer cycling route that starts in the Polish city of Gdańsk on the Baltic Sea and reaches the Adriatic Sea in Croatia, in Pula.

-The name Amber Route comes from the ancient route through which amber was transported, from its place of origin in the North Sea to the countries bordering the Mediterranean Sea.
-Amber has been used and worked since the days of the ancient Egyptians and was very common for the Romans who used it to make objects and toilet products.
+The name Amber Route comes from the ancient route along which amber was transported, from its place of origin in the North Sea to the countries bordering the Mediterranean.

 The Ambra cycle route crosses seven European countries: Poland, the Czech Republic, Austria, Slovenia, Italy, and Croatia.

-The Polish part of the itinerary is almost completely flat, the route is still undergoing refinement and there may be several sections where to share the road with cars.
+The Polish part of the itinerary is almost entirely flat; the route is still undergoing refinement, and there may be several sections where we share the road with cars.

 What to see along the Amber Cycle Trail – EuroVelo 9